rrrenai/wave/journal.md

 I made a hierachical schem and broke out the ICS-52000 MEMS mics onto the second page.
 Each side of the PCB is connected with JST connectors, which will run via the head band and be hidden with a layer of cotton batting.

 **Time spent: 10 h**

+---
+# July 10th: Finally wrapping this up and hopefully passing the grant!!!

+Added my Verilog files from the GOWIN EDA app (top file found in `./project_files/gowin/wave/src/top.v`).
+I also touched up a little bit of the Onshape file, produced the gerber files, and will update the BOM in a bit.

+**Time spent: 1 h**